anyscale/madewithml.github.io/docs/courses/mlops/evaluation.md

 Besides just inspecting the metrics for each class, we can also identify the true positives, false positives and false negatives.
 Each of these will give us insight about our model beyond what the metrics can provide.

-- True positives: learn about where our model performs well.
+- **True positives (TP)**: prediction = ground-truth → learn about where our model performs well.
-- False positives: potentially identify samples which may need to be relabeled.
+- **False positives (FP)**: falsely predict sample belongs to class → identify potentially mislabeled samples.
-- False negatives: identify the model's less performant areas to oversample later.
+- **False negatives (FN)**: falsely predict sample does not belong to class → identify the model's less performant areas to upsample later.

 > It's a good to have our FP/FN samples feed back into our annotation pipelines in the event we want to fix their labels and have those changes be reflected everywhere.